 Welcome to St. Petersburg, for many the most beautiful city in all of Russia, which embodies the characteristics of a European capital while maintaining a strong national identity.
 A very popular destination much loved by tourists for its romantic canals and the cultural beauty of the historic center.
 In June it hosted the 2018 Football World Cup but "Piter", as its citizens like to call it, is worth a visit at any time of year.
 Let's discover what to see and things to do in St. Petersburg and the main points of interests in the enchanting city of the Tsars.

-- St. Petersburg Useful Information: Visa, euro exchange and road signs
+- St. Petersburg Useful Information: Visa, euro exchange and street signs

-- How do I get my visa for Russia?
+- How to get a Visa for Russia?

 - Street info and language

 - What are White Nights?